What is a Research Problem Statement?

-Every research paper describes the investigation of a problem: by adding knowledge to the existing literature, by revisiting known observations, or by finding concrete solutions.
+Every research paper describes the investigation of a problem: by adding knowledge to the existing literature, revisiting known observations, or finding concrete solutions.
 What contribution your publication makes to your field or the scientific community at large depends on whether your research is “basic” (i.e., mainly interested in providing further knowledge that researchers can later apply to specific problems) or “applied” (i.e., developing new techniques, processes, and products).

 In any case, a research proposal or research paper must clearly identify and describe the “problem” that is being investigated, so that the reader understands where the research comes from, why the study is relevant, if the applied methods are appropriate, and if the presented results are valid and answer the stated questions.
+This is known as the “statement of the problem.”

 Table of Contents: